 Food Sustainability Policy

 At CCT Venues we are fully aware of our social responsibility to ethically source the produce we use, to contribute to conserving our environment.
-We take several steps to ensure this, by working closely with carefully selected suppliers that share the same goals as us.
-We use sustainably sourced foods, recycle waste and reduce our carbon footprint by limiting the amount of deliveries we receive.
+This Food Sustainability Policy details the steps we take to ensure this, including working closely with carefully selected suppliers that share the same goals as us, only using sustainably sourced foods, recycling waste and reducing our carbon footprint by limiting the amount of deliveries we receive.

 The suppliers we have chosen to work with think the same as we do and champion sustainability, ethical farming, provide us with 100% traceability from farm to fork and fair trading.
 These practices are overseen by various government led organisations, such as the Marine Stewardship Council (MSC), Red Tractor Scheme and Farm Assured Foods.